Level/levelup/README.md

 The standard `write()`, `end()`, `destroy()` and `destroySoon()` methods are implemented on the WriteStream. `'drain'`, `'error'`, `'close'` and `'pipe'` events are emitted.

-You can specify encodings both for the whole stream and individual entries.
+You can specify encodings both for the whole stream and individual entries:

-To set the encoding for the whole stream, provide an options object as the first parameter to `createWriteStream()` with some of those values:
+To set the encoding for the whole stream, provide an options object as the first parameter to `createWriteStream()` with `'keyEncoding'` and/or `'valueEncoding'`.

-* `'keyEncoding'`
-* `'valueEncoding'`
-* `'encoding'`

 To set the encoding for an individual entry: